merokudao/dApp-sdk/README.md

 # Usage

-The dApp SDK is designed to be used across a variety of platforms like - web, iOS and android.
+The dApp SDK is designed to be used across a variety of platforms like - web (browser), NodeJS, iOS and android.
 The specific of usage for each component is available in the respective docs.
 More specific docs around usage and implementation is available in the [docs](/docs) directory.